 You may remember that Wells is only in Los Angeles because of a baffling trade from two years ago.
 Wells was already considered to be one of the worst contracts in baseball, so when the Angels traded Mike Napoli to Toronto and asked for very little money in return, they were rightfully mocked.
-Since then, Wells has been predictably bad.
-He's brought enough power to the table that he probably doesn't deserve quite as much scorn as he gets, but bad enough that Red Sox fans should expect the baseball world to have plenty of fun at the expense of the Yankees over the next week.
+Since then, Wells has been bad.
+He's brought enough power to the table that he probably doesn't deserve quite as much scorn as he gets, but bad enough that Red Sox fans should expect the baseball world to have plenty of fun at their expense over the next week.

 And then, on the other hand...